Smoked Pork Shoulder

 Preparing the Pork Shoulder for the Smoker – Step 2/Day 2

-I simply removed the shoulder from the brine and I didn’t rinse since 1/8 cup of salt isn’t too much when you’re working with 6+ lbs, two, I didn’t want to wash away those flavors from the brine.
-I placed the shoulder on a meat safe cutting board for transporting to the smoker.
+I simply removed the shoulder from the brine and I didn’t rinse since 1/8 cup of salt isn’t too much when you’re working with 7+ lbs, two, I didn’t want to wash away those flavors from the brine.
+I placed the shoulder on a meat safe cutting board for transporting to the smoker and added some salt and pepper.
 I have been known to make a great dry of spices for the pork, but since we shared this with friends on July 4th, I kept it simple with salt and pepper because I’ll have my tangy BBQ sauce for those that want the extra punch of flavor with their juicy pork 😋.
 See my recipe below for my BBQ sauce.

 Preparing the Smoker and Cooking the Pork Shoulder – Step 3/Day 2